What is observe()

 observe

-suggestions will minimize the number of LLM calls for multi-step actions and speed up your workflow 2-3x.observe
+suggestions will minimize the number of LLM calls for multi-step actions and speed up your workflow 2-3x.Plan ahead

 to preview a batch of actions.
 For example, when filling a form you could ask observe